First snow in Springs possible Thursday - NewsBreak

 First snow in Springs possible Thursday

-In the heart of the city, it would likely only be a dusting to an inch on the grass and trees and it would likely melt after it falls, but the north end of the metro area could get a few inches of snow, as could the foothills on the west side of town.Copyright 2022 Nexstar Media Inc. All rights reserved.
+In the heart of the city, it would likely only be a dusting to an inch on the grass and trees, and it would likely melt after it falls.
+The north end of the metro area could get a few inches of snow, as could the foothills on the west side of town.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to FOX21 News Colorado.